South Carolina Medical Malpractice Lawyers

 What kind of medical malpractice claims do you handle?

-Mistakes made by doctors, surgeons, nurses and other medical professionals can have severe consequences; they are the third-leading cause of death in the U.S. At McGowan, Hood & Felder, LLC, our South Carolina medical malpractice attorneys work with medical experts in the field to build comprehensive and strategic cases against the people or institutions who caused you harm.
+Mistakes made by doctors, surgeons, nurses and other medical professionals can have severe consequences; they are the third-leading cause of death in the U.S. At McGowan, Hood, Felder & Phillips, LLC, our South Carolina medical malpractice attorneys work with medical experts in the field to build comprehensive and strategic cases against the people or institutions who caused you harm.
 We are well-known for our work in cases involving accusations of:

 - Diagnosing Errors